icons8/lunacy-docs/docs/clouddocs.md

 To share a cloud document:

 1. In the upper-right corner of the canvas, click **Share**.
-2. In the displayed panel select the type of the document: *public* or *private*.
+2. In the displayed panel, select the type of the document: *public* or *private*.
 3. In **Anyone with the link**, select what other users can do with the document:
     * **Edit** — full access to the document (except for deletion).
     * **Export** — users with this access level cannot edit documents.
 They can only view and export selected objects or the whole project, and inspect the code of the objects.
 For instance, you can grant export access to developers.